 Career Background: Scott Melvin has more than 25 years of experience in local and State government.
 He was the Chief of Staff at the DOL for Commissioner Roberta Reardon.
 In this role, he advised the Commissioner on the Department’s policy agenda, managed executive and senior level staff members, and oversaw external stakeholder engagement.
 Previous to that role, he worked for three years on programmatic issues such as helping the formerly incarcerated return to the workforce.

 Scott lives in the West Side of Manhattan with his husband.

-Orville Abrahams, Deputy Commissioner Business Engagement
+Orville Abrahams, Deputy Commissioner of Business Advocacy and Engagement